Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson conjectures: Introduction

 Note that the Hecke algebra operator represention in formula (1) admits an extension to the algebra $\A (G,\Gamma)$ ([Ra5]), and the content of the Ramanujan Petersson conjecture can be viewed a s a conjecture on the representations of $\A (G,\Gamma)$.

 6pt

-The author is indebted to Professors F. Boca, A. Figa-Talamanca, A. Gorodnik, D. Hejhal, N. Monod, H. Moscovici, R. Nest., S. Neshveyev, Lizhen Ji, P. Sarnak, G. Skandalis, Tim Steger and L. Zsido and to the anonymous referee for a first version of this paper. for several discussions regarding topics related to the subject of this paper.
-The author also thanks his formers colleagues at the University of Iowa, for the warm supporting environment, during first attempts toward this work.
+The author is indebted to Professors F. Boca, A. Figa-Talamanca, A. Gorodnik, R. Grigorchuk D. Hejhal, N. Monod, H. Moscovici, R. Nest., Lizhen Ji, P. Sarnak, G. Skandalis, Tim Steger and L. Zsido and to the anonymous referee for a first version of this paper for several discussions regarding topics related to the subject of this paper.
+The author is particularly indebted to Professor N. Ozawa for several comments on this paper and for providing him his personal notes for a seminary at the University of Tokyo on the content of this paper (see [Ra3]).
+The author is specially thanking to Professor S. Neshveyev for very pertinent questions on arguments in the proofs.
+The author is specially indebted to Professor A. Gorodnik for inviting him to the University of Bristol, and for pointing out that calculating states of equidistributed points would not be sufficient to determine the states corresponding to singular measures with respect Haar measure.
+The author is indebted to Professor Ovidiu P\u as\u arescu for pointing him out the relation between Loeb measures and essential states.
+The author also thanks his formers colleagues at the University of Iowa, for the warm supporting environment, during first attempts toward this work, several years ago.